KrisGilicze/react-native-hsv-color-picker/README.md

 ## Preview
 [View Live Demo](https://snack.expo.io/@fuyuanx/react-native-hsv-color-picker)

 `react-native-hsv-color-picker` is a fork of [hsv-color-picker](https://github.com/yuanfux/react-native-hsv-color-picker) that doesn't require expo dependencies.
-If you are working with an expo managed workflow, use that library instead.
+If you are working with an expo managed workflow, feel free to use that library instead.

 Highlighted Features:
 1. **Real Rendering** - no image involved / all colors are truly rendered